will62794/logless-reconfig/refinement/refinement-proof-outline.md

 Refinement: We can show that `MongoDynamicRaft!Spec => MongoWeakRaft!Spec`, through a series of stepwise refinements between `MongoDynamicRaft` and `MongoWeakRaft` (TODO: Elaborate on these refinement steps).

-Invariance: We can show that `WeakQuorumIntersection` is upheld by `MongoDynamicRaft` via an inductive invariance proof, which also utilizes the theorem `MongoStaticRaftSafety` theorem.
+Invariance: We can show that `WeakQuorumCondition` is upheld by `MongoDynamicRaft` via an inductive invariance proof, which also utilizes the theorem `MongoStaticRaftSafety` theorem.

 ### Protocol Glossary